P4bl246/Ensamblador-Assembler/README.en.md

 ### Code Architecture

 This assembler is designed as a **single-purpose command-line program** that processes files sequentially through multiple phases.
-For ease of deployment and compilation, all function implementations are included in the header file `assembling.h`.
+For ease of deployment and compilation, all function implementations are included in the header file `ensamblando.h`.

 **Reason:** This allows users to compile the project with a single command without the need for complex build systems (Makefiles, CMake, etc.).
 It is ideal for an educational context where the focus should be on understanding assembler, not mastering C build tools.